MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_PVA.md

 52. Select **Day_Summary**.

 53. Type a space.
-Then type **There is a**, another space, and then insert the **Chance_of_Rain** variable.
+Then type "**There is a**", another space, and then insert the **Chance_of_Rain** variable.

-54. Type another space, type **percent chance of rain in**, enter another space, and then insert the **Location** variable.
+54. Type another space, type "**percent chance of rain in**", enter another space, and then insert the **Location** variable.
 Add a period after the location variable to end your sentence.